A work in Progress

 Running a DC system

-If you have battery storage it would make sense to use the DC power directly.
+If you have battery storage it makes sense to use the DC power directly.
 This is not easily done in most homes.